sulu/sulu/UPGRADE.md

 `$viewPadding` scss variable on their own.
 That is not neccessary anymore, since it is added in a central place.

+### DatagridStore

+A new constructor argument has been added to the `DatagridStore` JavaScript class, to allowhaving different representations on the same resource.
+The new parameter comes on second place and is called `datagridKey`.

 ### Renamed ContentBundle to PageBundle

 Following things have changed: